Complex Kuranishi structures and counting sheaves on Calabi-Yau 4-folds, II: Abstract

 We develop a theory of complex Kuranishi structures on projective schemes.
 These are sufficiently rigid to be equivalent to weak perfect obstruction theories, but sufficiently flexible to admit \emph{global} complex Kuranishi charts.

 We apply the theory to projective moduli spaces $M$ of stable sheaves on Calabi-Yau 4-folds.
 Using real derived differential geometry, Borisov-Joyce produced a virtual homology cycle on $M$.
 In the prequel to this paper we constructed an algebraic virtual cycle on $M$.
 We prove the cycles coincide in homology after inverting 2 in the coefficients.
+And when Borisov-Joyce's real virtual dimension is odd, their virtual cycle is 2-torsion.